Danforth History, Family Crest & Coats of Arms

 Danforth Settlers in United States in the 20th Century

-- Allen Danforth, who emigrated to the United States, in 1903
+- Allen Danforth, who immigrated to the United States, in 1903

 - Donald Danforth, aged 4, who landed in America, in 1906

-- Cora Danforth, aged 20, who emigrated to the United States, in 1907
+- Cora Danforth, aged 20, who immigrated to the United States, in 1907

 - Agnes H. Danforth, aged 25, who settled in America, in 1910

-- Adelbert Danforth, aged 7, who emigrated to the United States, in 1912
+- Adelbert Danforth, aged 7, who immigrated to the United States, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)